yakconsulting/spidersoftdev.github.io/content/posts/2012-01-27-wordpress-starter-theme-foundation.md

   - wordpress

 ---
-<a href="http://foundation.zurb.com/" target="_blank">Foundation</a> is a rapid prototyping and building library from ZURB.
+[Foundation](http://foundation.zurb.com/) is a rapid prototyping and building library from ZURB.
 Which is basically great CSS framework.
 Light, quick in development and good looking.
-In last days I just discover great based starter theme based on this CSS framework &#8211; check it out <a href="http://fwp.drewsymo.com/" target="_blank">Foundation for WordPress</a> or just download directly from <a href="https://github.com/drewsymo/Foundation" target="_blank">GitHub</a>
+In last days I just discover great based starter theme based on this CSS framework &#8211; check it out [Foundation for WordPress](http://fwp.drewsymo.com/) or just download directly from [GitHub](https://github.com/drewsymo/Foundation)